Richer Convolutional Features for Edge Detection: Experiments on Edge Detection

 \subsection{NYUD Dataset}

-NYUD \cite{silberman2012indoor} dataset is composed of 1449 densely labeled pairs of aligned RGB and depth images.
-Recently many works have conducted edge evaluation on it, such as \cite{dollar2015fast, xiaofeng2012discriminatively}.
-Gupta \etal \cite{gupta2013perceptual} split NYUD dataset into 381 training, 414 validation and 654 testing images.
-We follow their settings and train our RCF network using training and validation sets in full resolution as in HED \cite{xie2015holistically}.
+NYUD \cite{silberman2012indoor} dataset is composed of 1449 densely labeled pairs of aligned RGB and depth images captured from indoor scenes.
+Recently, many works have conducted edge evaluation on it, such as \cite{dollar2015fast}.
+Gupta \etal \cite{gupta2013perceptual} split NYUD dataset into 381 training, 414 validation, and 654 test images.
+We follow their settings and train RCF using the training and validation sets as in HED \cite{xie2017holistically}.

 We utilize depth information by using HHA \cite{gupta2014learning}, in which depth information is encoded into three channels: horizontal disparity, height above ground, and angle with gravity.
-Thus HHA features can be represented as a color image.
+Thus HHA features can be represented as a color image by normalization.
 Then, two models for RGB images and HHA feature images are trained separately.
-We rotate the images and corresponding annotations to 4 different angles (0, 90, 180 and 270 degrees) and flip them at each angle.
 In the training process, $\lambda$ is set to 1.2 for both RGB and HHA.
 Since NYUD only has one ground truth for each image, $\eta$ is useless here.
 Other network settings are the same as used for BSDS500.
-At testing, the final edge predictions are defined by averaging the outputs of RGB model and HHA model.
+At the test phase, the final edge predictions are defined by averaging the outputs of RGB model and HHA model.
+Since there is already an average operation, the multiscale test is not evaluated here.
 When evaluating, we increase localization tolerance, which controls the maximum allowed distance in matches between predicted edges and ground truth, from 0.0075 to 0.011, because images in NYUD dataset are larger than images in BSDS500 dataset.